 With the adoption of the cloud, the world’s IT is shifting en masse to data centers and cloud providers.
 Data centers are mission-critical infrastructure, meaning that the slightest weakness can have disastrous consequences, and a direct impact on our economy.
 However, many data centers have not evolved to keep up with the digital evolution we have seen over the last 20 years.
 There are several reasons behind this paralysis - clients who haven’t changed their SLAs since the tech bubble, and the fact that innovation is seen as a risk.

-Much-needed innovation should drive positive changes, not hinder our progress.
+Innovation should drive positive changes, not hinder our progress

 For some time now, most of the European tech companies have been bought and consolidated by a handful of American and Asian property funds.
 When the cost of a new data center alone amounts to 75-100 million euros, rather than innovate, they prefer to copy-paste the same structures that have already been tried and tested, and meet the unjustified specifications of major customers.
 Customers claim they face financial penalties if their servers are not kept at 20°C, but in accordance with ASHRAE standards, modern servers can withstand temperatures of 30°C. Air conditioning continues to be used on a massive scale, and so 30-40% of a data center’s energy is wasted on cooling alone.